arohner/foam/design.md

 foam.dom currently uses code from hiccup to render HTML.

 # Constructing

 The main difference between Foam and Om is in om/build. om/build creates a JS object that holds references to the app-state, cursor and holds the Om component.
 Om uses descriptors to specify implementations of React protocols.
-Currently, Foam does not implement descriptors.
+Currently, Foam does not support pluggable descriptors.

 `foam/build` instead creates a defrecord OmComponent that holds the same information (app-state, cursor, om component).
 OmComponent implements